pi-hole/docs/docs/ftldns/blockingmode.md

 - Solves potential HTTPS timeouts as requests are never performed
 - No need to run a web server on your Pi-hole (reduces complexity when running other web services on the same machine)

-### Disadvantage

-- Blocking page cannot be shown and whitelisting has to be performed from the dashboard or CLI

 ## Pi-hole's IP (IPv6 NODATA) blocking

-!!! warning
-    The block page can only be displayed for unencrypted `http` connections.
-Since the majority of web pages today are accessed over encrypted `https` connections, no block page will be displayed.
-This option may be removed in the future.

 `/etc/pihole/pihole-FTL.conf` setting: